 Tasks to be completed:

 Library interns will do both library and archival work.
 Interns will assist with collection maintenance, shelving, and cataloging.
 Interns may also work with processing new accessions.
 Interns may assist with digitization initiatives if an in-house project is in progress during the internship period.
-Interns interested in archives may process a small collection and write a finding aid to that collection.
+Interns interested in manuscripts may process a small collection and write a finding aid to that collection.
 Specific tasks for each intern will be determined with the intern’s specific interests in mind.
 Tasks will vary as a result of the library projects available during each intern’s tenure.

 Skills required: